Illinois Leasing Agent Practice Exam 2025 - Free Leasing Agent License Practice Questions and Study Guide

 Question: 1 / 400

-What does the term 'inducement' refer to in real estate?
+What does the term "puffing" imply in real estate marketing?

 Get further explanation with Examzify DeepDiveBeta